How to Create Topic Clusters: A 2025 SEO Strategy

 Topic Clusters feature image

-Next, we’ll show you how to create topic clusters and introduce an even more powerful strategy: topical maps.
-Keep reading, you won’t want to miss what’s next. 👀
+In this article, we show you how to create topic clusters and introduce an even more powerful strategy called topical maps.

 What Are Topic Clusters?

-A topic cluster is a group of interlinked pages centered around a pillar page.
-The pillar provides a broad overview, while cluster pages explore related subtopics.
-Internal links connect them, aiding navigation for both users and search engines.
+Topic or content clusters refer to groups of interlinked, thematically related pages centered around a pillar page.
+The pillar page provides a broad overview of the main topic, while cluster pages explore related subtopics.

 topic clusters search atlas

-To build a strong topic cluster, you need three key elements:
+To build a strong topic cluster, you need three key elements.
+The elements are listed below.

 • A pillar page that covers the main topic